-Were people avoiding him?
+And people were avoiding him.

-Eku realized people were glancing his way, only to look away again.
+Eku saw individuals glance his way, only to look away.

-Some held his gaze for a moment, offered a smile, then looked at the dead bubinzwana, shaking their head in amazement.
+Some held his gaze for a moment, offered a smile, then looked at the dead bubinzwana and shook their heads in amazement.

-A few of the Bwana offered Eku solemn looks, quickly touching their hands to their heart before looking away.
+A few of the Bwana quickly touched their hands to their heart before looking away.